-Endeavour Energy did not conduct formal joint planning meetings with Ausgrid during the year.
+Endeavour Energy conducted one joint planning meeting during 2024 focussing on collaboration around new challenges faced by DNSPs including connection of inverter based loads and generation, and connection of large data centre loads.
 A project to connect two of Ausgrid's zone substations to Endeavour Energy's Camellia sub-transmission substation is underway with two of the four 33kV connections now commissioned.